 One factor to consider is the time it takes for the Traeger Timberline 1300 to reach the desired temperature.
 As someone who often cooks for their family after work, I’ve noticed it typically takes around 20-30 minutes to heat up.
 While this requires some additional planning, I don’t find it to be a significant issue.

 UPDATE (March, 2019): The new Traeger Timberline 1300 with the D2 Controller now has “Turbotemp.”
 Per their site: Hotter, faster – ultra fast startup so you can grill quicker.
 Precision cooking temps will give you more consistent results with rapid reaction to temperature changes.
 I have received feedback that this new technology does make a noticeable difference.

-Then at some point the unit finally connected.
-The problem was that I was unaware of an update that pushed to the controller.
-This became an issue when this update changed my temp settings from F to C. To make matters worse, I only figured this out after ruining some jerky and a pork shoulder.
+At some point, the device eventually connected.
+However, I was unaware of an update that was pushed to the controller.
+This became problematic as the update changed my temperature settings from Fahrenheit to Celsius.
+Unfortunately, I only discovered this after ruining a batch of jerky and a pork shoulder.

 Despite the unfortunate experience, Traeger’s support team was exceptional in handling the situation.
 Once the issue was identified, they were eager to make things right.
 Although they couldn’t compensate for the ruined meat and wasted pellets, they offered to send me a free accessory.
 I chose the Pizza Stone and utensil set, which has been frequently used ever since.

 The purchase of the Traeger Timberline 1300 has been the best decision we’ve made in a while.
 We approached it as if it was an additional kitchen appliance, which helped us justify the seemingly high price point that others have criticized.

 This smoker’s technology and design enable year-round usage while accommodating a variety of dishes, ranging from appetizers and sides to main courses and desserts.